AUTOMATIC1111/stable-diffusion-webui/README.md

 - 4GB video card support (also reports of 2GB working)
 - Correct seeds for batches
 - Prompt length validation
-     - get length of prompt in tokensas you type
+     - get length of prompt in tokens as you type
-     - get a warning after geenration if some text was truncated
+     - get a warning after generation if some text was truncated
 - Generation parameters
      - parameters you used to generate images are saved with that image
      - in PNG chunks for PNG, in EXIF for JPEG